 This should help you get a good start in designing your digital product in a way that will please your users, or at least, not annoy them.

-So you can help achieve navigational clarity throughout a UI, if you know why you chose certain types of interaction patterns and how they guide your user through the main journey of the product.
+So you can help achieve navigational clarity throughout a UI, if you know why you chose certain types of interaction patterns and how they guide people through the main user journey of the product.

 When constructing a UI, you should consider: